 Beginning July 1, 2015, workplaces in Massachusetts must display the new Earned Sick Time notice, which informs employees about their right to earn and to take sick leave.

-Whether you’re waiting tables at Russell House Tavern in Cambridge, selling tarot decks in Salem, or running a lobstering tour in Gloucester, you’re due for some sick time, and your workplace needs to hang up another labor law poster.
+Feel a summer cold coming on?
+Whether you’re waiting tables at Russell House Tavern in Cambridge, selling tarot decks in Salem, or running a lobstering tour in Gloucester, you’re due for some sick time, and your workplace needs to display another labor law poster.

 According to GovDocs Compliance Research Counsel, Anne Jakala, Esq., the regulations accompanying the law require all employers to post a notice of the law.